This surge, especially in Auckland and Christchurch, makes investors nervous about oversupply.

 And the average Kiwi home has traditionally been a standalone 3-bedroom house.

-#3 – What happens when the new townhouses aren't new anymore?
+#4 – What happens when the new townhouses aren't new anymore?

-Another argument is that most townhouses are new.
-So what happens when those townhouses age over time?
+Another argument is that most townhouses are new, so what happens when those townhouses age over time?

 Sure, new townhouses are popular today … but what about in 10-15 years?
 Will older townhouses struggle to compete with newer builds?

 Standalone houses often benefit from renovations or land value appreciation over time.
 You can give an old home a facelift or build on the back garden.
+But there’s less room to play with when it comes to townhouses.

 Arguments for strong townhouse growth

-Now that we've taken a stern look at the arguments against townhouses going up in value – let's take a fair look at the other side.
+Now that we’ve taken a stern look at the arguments against townhouses going up in value, let’s take a fair look at the other side.

 #1 – Townhouses are affordable